-This one is intended to show customers new products that are now available for purchase on your eCommerce website.
-It doesn't have to be exclusively new.
-Maybe you offered a product offline and now want to make it available on the site as well.
+These ones are intended to show customers new products that are now available for purchase on your eCommerce website.
+The products on such lists don’t have to be exclusively new.
+Maybe you used to offer them offline and now want to make them available on your site as well.

-If you have a lot of items of a particular product, so to sell it faster you give customers a discount for it — you can create a list of items that are on sale.
+If you have a lot of a particular product, you can give customers a discount for it to sell it much faster; you can create a list of items that are on sale.

-This feature serves as product pages where the information about the product is delivered to a potential customer.
+This feature serves as a product page where the information about the products you offer is delivered to potential customers.

 It can consist of:

-The shopping cart works the same as during an offline shopping experience — customers put items they want to buy there.
-Besides, the checkout process (users, confirm the order, give their personal info, choose the delivery, and pay with a credit card or another payment option) takes place here.
+The shopping cart works the same as during offline shopping experience — customers place the items they want to buy there.
+Besides, the checkout process (confirmation of the order, personal information of the customers, delivery choice, payment choice (e.g., credit card or another payment option)) takes place here.

-The main functionality any shopping cart should have is allowing to:
+The main features any shopping cart can have is allowing to:

-Kind of obvious that to be able to sell products customers should be able to pay for them.
+It’s pretty obvious that to be able to sell products in the first place, customers should be able to pay for them.

 Thus, you’ll need a well-developed payment gateway to be able to provide a great user experience at all stages.

-So to build a website for eCommerce, try to make sure that the payments gateway:
+So, to build a website for eCommerce, try to make sure that the payment gateway:

 In case some technical problems occur, customers need to be able to ask for help.